IQSeC-Lab/McNdroid/README.md

 Contains malware family labels from multiple antivirus vendors, enabling multi-label and label-noise research.

-## Dataset Creation

-### Source Data

-Samples were collected from public malware repositories and benign application stores spanning 2013–2025.
-Each sample was processed through a static analysis pipeline to extract permissions, API calls, intents, and other manifest and bytecode-level features.

 ### Annotations

 Labels are derived from VirusTotal multi-scanner verdicts.
 The `vendor_family_wide_verdict.csv` file preserves per-vendor family attributions to support research on label noise and disagreement.